john-cd/rust_howto/bk/src/standard_library/dynamic_typing.md

 `std::any` is primarily used in scenarios where you need to store and retrieve data of various, unknown concrete types within a collection or context that uses trait objects (specifically `dyn Any`{{hi:dyn Any}}).
 This often comes up in:

-- Plugins: If you're building a system where users can register custom data or components, and you need to store them polymorphically, `Any` allows you to later retrieve them and process them based on their original concrete type.
+- Plugins: If you're building a system where users can register custom data or components, and you need to store them polymorphically, [`Any`](https://doc.rust-lang.org/std/any/trait.Any.html)↗{{hi:std::any::Any}} allows you to later retrieve them and process them based on their original concrete type.
 - Generic Event Systems: In an event system where different types of events might be processed by a single handler, `Any` can help identify and process specific event types.
 - Reflection-like capabilities: While Rust doesn't have full reflection like some other languages, `Any` provides a limited form of runtime type inspection.